Valentine’s Day Content Strategy

 Strategy #4: Be a resource

 Some gifts are tricky to buy, like jewelry, electronics or athletic equipment.
 Devote at least one email to buying tips.
-This can help customers succeed even if they’re venturing out of their knowledge zones.
+Help of this kind motivates customers to succeed even if they’re venturing out of their comfort zone.